mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

    4) John => Blue
    (Gary shows Yellow instead of Orange because it was changed above)

-This listing is almost always not in the same order they’re added, because items are first listed according to the bucket they are placed into, before items within the bucket are listed.
+This listing is almost always not in the same order they're added, because items are first listed according to the bucket they are placed into, before items within the bucket are listed.
 This is the listing order for v7.53, while the order in v7.52 is 1)Gary 2)Mary 3) Lisa 4) John.
-The listing order can also change if you change the number of ‘buckets’ within the same mIRC version, and the order of any items assigned to the same bucket can also be affected by the order in which those items are added or whether items in that bucket were deleted or added.
+The listing order can also change if you change the number of 'buckets' within the same mIRC version, and the order of any items assigned to the same bucket can also be affected by the order in which those items are added or whether items in that bucket were deleted or added.
 Therefore, you should not depend on Mary being listed before Gary.
 More details in a later Technical section.

 Deleting Items
 ~~~~~~~~~~~~~~